It’s supposed to be a time of peace, joy, and goodwill, but far too often, we find ourselves asking, “Why are the holidays so hard?”

 And then there are those who look to the holidays as a time to heal emotional wounds and family divisions, setting unrealistic expectations on what “Christmas magic” really means: “People want the holiday time to make up for family and personal tensions that exist throughout the year,” psychologist and author Margaret Wehrenberg tells the website The Healthy.
 “This myth of forgiveness and reunion is fed by numerous stories on TV programs and movies.”

 And then there are individuals for whom the Christmas season just doesn’t fill them with wonder and child-like enthusiasm in the way that it once did … and trying to pretend that it does only makes us feel more melancholy, Dr. Judith Orloff, author of “Thriving as an Empath,” tells The New York Times: “Forced happiness makes us feel more sad, upset and lonely because we are faking our feelings.
 Putting on a false front to impress others or prove to them how fine we really are can make us feel like a total impostor.”

-Clearly, a whole lot of individuals beyond just us addicts and alcoholics often wonder, “Why are the holidays so hard?”
-And knowing that we’re not alone in our distaste, discomfort or unease about this time of year can be a small comfort.
-Few things are more lonely than the feeling like we’re out of place, or that we should be feeling more holiday happiness than we do, but knowing that not everyone out there is merry and bright can help us feel less like a Scrooge.
+A lot of individuals beyond just us addicts and alcoholics often wonder, “Why are the holidays so hard?”
+And knowing that we’re not alone in our distaste, discomfort, or unease about this time of year can be a small comfort.
+Few things are more lonely than the feeling like we’re out of place or that we should be feeling more holiday happiness than we do, but knowing that not everyone out there is merry and bright can help us feel less like Scrooge.